chrillek/CSS-for-Markdown/README.md

 DEVONthink and of the PDF version that you can produce by simply converting `Using CSS.md` inside of DEVONthink.
 This CSS file might provide additional ideas on how write CSS rules, especially for print media.

+Note that the text and the examples are geared towards the Markdown dialect used by DEVONthink, which is MultiMarkdown.
+It may or may not work with other Markdown implementations.